 Apertures must be dry before glazing.
-It is imperative that the glazed unit is set on glazing packers and is totally sealed with Silfix U9 sealant so that no moisture can find its way into the rebate and make contact with the seal of the unit.
+It is imperative that the glazed unit is set on glazing packers and totally sealed so that no moisture can find its way into the rebate and make contact with the seal of the unit.
 This is the most common cause of units to fail.

-The unit should be seated onto suitable glazing packers to avoid glass to timber contact at the bottom of the unit and held in position by non-corrosive sprigs or brads, such as copper, sherardized, stainless steel or ideally glazing gun diamond points.
+The unit should be seated onto suitable glazing packers to avoid glass to timber contact all around unit and held in position by Non Corrosive sprigs or brads.
+(Such as Copper, Sherardized, Stainless Steel or ideally, glazing gun diamond points)

-The gap around the perimeter or the unit should then be sealed with Silfix U9 silicone and allowed to dry for 24 hours this is essential.
-The unit can then be face puttied with a non-linseed oil putty in the usual way.
+The gap around the perimeter of the unit should then be sealed with Silfix U9 silicone and allowed to dry for 24 hours, this is essential.
+The unit can then be face puttied with heritage putty, which is quick drying and faced in the usual way.

-We recommend glazing to be carried out by an experienced glazier.
+Important – Overall we recommend that the glazing is carried out by an experienced glazier.

-We do not tape our units as recommended by Bostik butyl hot melt data sheet.
+We do not tape the edge of our units as recommended by Bostik Butyl Hot Melt Product data sheet.